Please click on individual policies for more details.

 Release of Information by Members

-Release of Information by Member Institutions Regarding their Accreditation Following Committee Action
+Release of Information by Member Institutions Regarding Accreditation

 If an institution releases or otherwise disseminates information that misrepresents or distorts its accreditation status, the institution will be notified and asked to take corrective action.
 Should it fail to do so, the New England Association of Schools and Colleges, acting through its Chief Executive Officer, will release a public statement in such form and content as it deems desirable providing correct information.